plotski/upsies/docs/reference.rst

 The UI also passes user input to jobs and displays output and errors from jobs.

-For example, a :class:`subcommand <upsies.uis.tui.commands.CommandBase>` in the default UI specifies a list of jobs and translates CLI arguments and configuration file contents into arguments for those jobs.
+For example, a :class:`subcommand <upsies.uis.tui.commands.base.CommandBase>` in
+the default UI specifies a list of jobs and translates CLI arguments and configuration file contents into arguments for those jobs.

 Trackers